Welcome

 Reverend Alan Stewart

-I'm married to Rachel with two children Rosie and Elijah.
 I originally studied at art college so have a particular interest in arts and music.
 I really enjoy walking the dog, practising Mindfulness and painting.

 Stuart Sapsford